Youth Empowerment & Support Services (YESS)

 Youth Homelessness in Edmonton

-In 2019, YESS served approximately 650* young people between the ages of 15 and 25 who had experienced housing instability and trauma.
+From April 2020 to April 2021, YESS served approximately 759 young people between the ages of 15 and 25 who had experienced housing instability and trauma.
 These young people did not choose to experience homelessness; instead, they are fighting to survive their experiences with trauma: abuse, neglect, sexual exploitation, violence, discrimination, and more.
 Living in survival mode comes from trauma in the home, trauma within families, and trauma within their communities.
 Most often, youth in survival mode need access to resources for basic needs first and have to build up trust that services and agencies are able to help them build their own future in the community.
 We know from brain development research that healthy connections and relationships are needed to move past trauma and grow into healthier adults.

 The Cycle of Unaddressed Trauma